Lower Body Harness Variety Pack Options

 This is intended to accompany Shay's Lower Body Harness Variety Pack class and is not stand-alone material.

-Depending on the size and skill level of the class, we will likely get to do two or three of these.
+Depending on the size and experience level of the class, we will likely get to do two of these.
 Which ones we cover will be decided based on popular demand (we’ll take a vote at the beginning of the hands-on portion of the class).
 Your vote counts!

 Prereq reminder: Anyone is welcome to observe.
 The hands-on portions of the class are fast-paced and require a strong knowledge of floorwork basics such as tension, placement, negotiation, and consent, as well as techniques including lark's head, half hitch, and combining rope.
 Body and health awareness to participate safely at a level appropriate for your body.
 If you lose us, I hope you can switch gears, observe, and build skills for next time!

 There are dozens of popular lower body harnesses and infinite variations within these!
-Many factors influence which harnesses will work best for a particular person, in a specific suspension, at a certain time.
+No one harness is going to be the magical harness that works the best for every person all of the time.
+Many factors influence which harnesses work best for a particular person in a specific suspension.
 These can include individual differences in nerve vulnerability, placement preferences, priorities, intention, experience/habituation, etc.

 These ties are based on commonly taught patterns and techniques (for example, weaving is one of the oldest surviving crafts in the world, tracing back to Neolithic times).
 Where I can, I've credited where I originally learned these patterns.
 The way I tie them has evolved over the years, often with modifications my partner Angel comes up with.
 Ultimately, there's nothing new under the sun…